In the previous article, I wrote about ‘PC system requirement / 3DF Zephyr’.

 ※ The state after the correction.

-This ‘replacing the ground’ approach is useful even if the model is not broken.
-Photogrammetry costs a number of polygons because it converts a flat floor into fine meshes.
+This ‘replacing the ground’ approach is useful if the model is not broken.
+Photogrammetry uses a lot of polygons because it converts a flat floor into fine meshes.
 So, you can save polygons by replacing the floor with a flat object.

-The northern part of Zeniarai Benten is elevated and all the photo have been taken at eye level.
-So, it gives a bird’s-eye view, highlighting the problematic parts.
-Because it’s not realistic to correct all these problems, I hid them by placing trees in front.
+The northern part of Zeniarai Benten is elevated and all the photos had to be taken at my eye level.
+So, the photos show a bird’s-eye view, however, this also highlights some of the problematic parts.
+It is not realistic to correct all these problems, so I hid them by placing trees.

 ※The problematic parts are widely visible